 Revealing The Scams Targeting Seniors

-Despite the numerous legal safeguards, checks and counters that the US’s financial system rely on, there is always another loophole exploited by scammers.
+Despite the numerous legal safeguards, checks, and counters that the US’s financial system rely on, there is always another loophole exploited by scammers.
 This is especially true due to the fluid political climate; as legislation changes, such as with this week’s repeal of Dodds-Frank regulation, so too do the products and terminology offered to people.
-For vulnerable people, and in particular seniors, this poses a unique challenge, as scammers seek to take advantage of confusion and lack of knowledge to make illicit cash.
+For vulnerable people, and in particular seniors, this poses a unique challenge, as scammers seek to take advantage of the confusion and lack of knowledge to make illicit cash.

 Legal professionals are well equipped to deal with scams as they see them, and ensure that the house sale process, from beginning to title transfer, is safe and done above board.
 However, it pays – both psychologically and in the pocket – to be able to spot and address scams as they rear their head.